ArtPoon/slides/markdown/mimm4750g-phylogeo.md

 * Reconstructing ancestral states requires a model of evolution.
   * We already calculate the probabilities of different ancestral states when computing the likelihood of a tree.
 * Maximum-likelihood and Bayesian methods tend to be more accurate than maximum parsimony.
-  * For example, MP methods are biased when one or more character states (*e.g.*, nucleotides) are predominant.
+  * For example, MP methods are biased when one or more character states (*e.g.*, nucleotides) are predominant*.

 <small><small>
-Eyre-Walker, A. (1998).
+*Eyre-Walker, A. (1998).
 Problems with parsimony in sequences of biased base composition.
 Journal of Molecular Evolution, 47, 686-690.
 </small></small>

 ---